Orleans, France

 When we asked expats and global nomads about the quality of medical care in Orleans, they replied:

 "Orleans offers a wide range of medical services to its citizens.
 The city has several hospitals, including the University Hospital of Orleans, which provides a range of medical services including emergency care, general medicine, surgery, and specialized care.
 Additionally, there are numerous private clinics and medical centers in the city that offer a variety of services, such as general practice, dentistry, and optometry.
-Orleans also has a number of pharmacies, which provide prescription medications and over-the-counter drugs," remarked one expat in Orleans.
+Orleans also has a number of pharmacies, which provide prescription medications and over-the-counter drugs," said an expat in Orleans.

 Are healthcare and health insurance expensive in Orleans?